 In addition to the unwanted inflammatory and immune-stimulating effects of flu vaccines, there are many concerns about their formulation.
 Mercury, a potent neurotoxin, is found in the preservative thimerosal, which is 49.6% ethylmercury by weight.

-As you may know, that is NOT the case.
+However, as you may know, that is NOT the case.

 Mercury is a fat-soluble toxin that easily crosses the placenta and accumulates in fetal tissue.